wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.2.1 =
+This update adds pagination to the quizzes, audit trail, and question tables to make using the admin side easier.
+It also adds the ability to duplicate a quiz.
+Fixes various minor bugs.

 = 1.1.1 =
 This update adds the ability to show the user the reason why an answer is correct.
 Also, added new variable for templates that calculates average points per question.
 Minor bug fixes.